Ramireddy Pratap Kumar Reddy: Early life and education

 Reddy was born in Musunuru village to Subbarami Reddy.
 He completed his AMIE in Civil Engineering from the Institute of Engineers through distance education in 1989.
 Later, he worked at RSR Engineering College.

 Career

 Reddy started his political career with Indian National Congress but soon joined Praja Rajyam Party and contested the 2009 Andhra Pradesh Legislative Assembly Election without any success.
 Later in 2011, he joined YSR Congress Party and won the 2014 Andhra Pradesh Legislative Assembly Election representing YSRCP defeating Beeda Masthan Rao of Telugu Desam Party by a margin of 4,969 votes.
-He retained the Kavali seat in 2019 Andhra Pradesh Legislative Assembly Election from Kavali Assembly Constituency representing YSR Congress Party as he defeated Katamreddy Vishnu Vardhan Reddy of Telugu Desam Party by a margin of 14,117 votes.
+He retained the Kavali seat in 2019 Andhra Pradesh Legislative Assembly Election from Kavali Assembly Constituency representing YSR Congress Party as he defeated Katamreddy Vishnu Vardhan Reddy garu of Telugu Desam Party by a margin of 14,117 votes.
 However, contesting again from the Kavali seat on YSR Congress Party ticket, he lost the 2024 Andhra Pradesh Legislative Assembly election to Dagumati Venkata Krishna Reddy by a margin of 30,948 votes.
 He polled 75,588 votes against 1,06,536 votes polled by Krishna Reddy.